 Popular Database: databases that are frequently used by DWU students and professors.

 Librarian Pick: a database that is recommended by a librarian for a specific subject.
 By beginning your search in a Librarian Pick database in your subject area will result in more usable search results appearing.

 The McGovern Library provides access to over 100 databases for you to use.
 To find the full list of databases:

 Finding the right database to search within is a vital part of conducting research.
 There are several ways to narrow the list of databases to choose from.

 Question 21: Go to the InterLibrary Loan Guide.
 What is an InterLibrary Loan and why would you request one?

 Tips & Hints

-Check out the "What is an ILL?" section of the guide.
+Check out the "What is an InterLibrary Loan?" section on the guide's homepage.

 InterLibrary Loans are available for all students to use.
 You can request materials through the library's catalog and databases.
 Physical materials (books, DVDs, etc.) usually take 5-10 days to arrive at the library.
 Digital materials (academic articles) usually arrive within 3 days.

 Contact us: McGovern Library | Ph.
 605.995.2618 | Fax 605.995.2893 | 1200 W. University Ave, Mitchell, SD 57301